PEKennedy/Jackal_Macro_Controller/macro_controller/README.md

     rosrun joy joy_node

-A future improvement would be to make the simulation + joystick just be parameters of pk_control control.launch, reducing this to just roscore and pk_control.
+A future improvement would be to make the simulation + joystick just be parameters of macro_controller control.launch, reducing this to just roscore and macro_controller.
 Some work has been done on this

 ## Run on Jackal (real robot)

 To use this on jackal, first move this project onto jackal

-    scp -r ~/catkin_ws/src/UNB_HCI administrator@CPR-J100-0574:~/catkin_ws/src
+    scp -r ~/catkin_ws/src/Jackal_Macro_Controller administrator@CPR-J100-0574:~/catkin_ws/src

-Then build the package on Jackal (not any more, only the first time)
+Then build the package on Jackal (only the first time)

     catkin_make